ProductHired/open-product-management/README.md

  * [RealtimeBoard 2.0](https://www.producthunt.com/r/fe3c891017147c/40260) - Web-based whiteboarding & team collaboration tool

  ### Analytics
+ * [Piwik](https://piwik.org/) - Piwik is the leading open-source analytics platform that gives you more than just powerful analytics.
  * [KISSmetrics](https://www.producthunt.com/r/95f365818a/7800) - Not just for marketers; see the behavior of all your users.
  * [Analytics for Optimizely](https://www.producthunt.com/r/85b26a4d3802f7/28437) - Your Optimizely A/B tests on your iPhone.
  * [Google Analytics by SumoMe](https://www.producthunt.com/r/16f5b4018dca47/31351) - The easiest way to see your Google Analytics.